Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Introduction

+Our approach is related to orthogonal greedy algorithms such as those studied in \citet{ingStepwiseRegressionMethod2011}, but it differs fundamentally in the way candidate variables are evaluated.
+Instead of ranking predictors by their marginal correlations with the current residual, we evaluate their orthogonalized incremental contributions conditional on the variables already selected.
+This distinction becomes particularly important under strong multicollinearity, where marginal ranking can be unstable and potentially misleading.
+From a computational standpoint, the proposed procedure can be viewed as a Gram--Schmidt implementation of forward regression that avoids repeated augmented projections, making it especially appealing in highly collinear ultra-high dimensional settings.

+The contribution of this paper is threefold.
+First, we develop a Gram–Schmidt implementation of forward regression that evaluates variables through orthogonalized incremental contributions and is computationally more attractive than repeated projection-based updates in strongly collinear designs.
+Second, we propose a simple path-based stopping rule that can be computed directly along the forward sequence and helps identify a parsimonious model without cross-validation {or tuning}.
+Third, we show that these computational and practical improvements do not come at the cost of theoretical reliability: {The resulting procedure attains the optimal convergence rate and, under suitable conditions, is guaranteed to possess the sure screening property and variable selection consistency.} Our simulations and empirical examples are designed to reflect the intended use of the method, namely large-scale regression problems in which both multicollinearity and computation are first-order concerns.

 The rest of the paper is organized as follows.
-Section 2 reviews the Orthogonal Greedy Algorithm (OGA) and Forward Regression (FR), presents counterexamples to motivate our proposed GSFR approach, and provides a detailed introduction to the algorithm.
-Section 3 discusses the theoretical properties of GSFR.
-Section 4 evaluates the numerical performance of the proposed approach through simulations and a real data example.
-Section 5 concludes.
+Section \ref{sec2} briefly reviews the Orthogonal Greedy Algorithm (OGA) and the classical projection-based Forward Regression (FR), presents counterexamples to motivate our proposed GSFR approach, and provides a detailed introduction to the proposed algorithm.
+Section \ref{sec3} investigates the theoretical properties of GSFR.
+Section \ref{sec4} evaluates the numerical performance of the proposed approach through simulations and two real data examples, including comparisons with some existing methods.
+Section \ref{sec5} concludes.
 All proofs and derivations for the asymptotic results are provided in an online Appendix.